jjYBdx4IL/ReaperThemeHackDll/README.md

 # Description

-The Reaper DAW does not support skinning the menu bar.
+The Reaper DAW does not support skinning the menu bar under Windows.
 This is a plugin dll that hacks itself into the menu bar drawing process by subclassing the main window REAPERwnd.